omasew/omasew.github.io/README.md

 ## Purpose and Scope of OMASE

 Current hardware and software trends are proving to be extremely complex and heterogeneous.
 This poses a serious challenge for developers and scientists when implementing their application code for a wide variety of architectures, network interconnects, deep memory hierarchies, accelerators, stacked run-time layers, among many other features.

 This workshop aims to highlight research that automates the derivation of architecture-specific code, thus simplifying the porting, adaptation, and deployment process of applications.
-Such re- search encompasses techniques that systematically explore search spaces describing possible op- timization strategies to derive the best target implementation.
+Such research encompasses techniques that systematically explore search spaces describing possible optimization strategies to derive the best target implementation.
 This includes architecture-specific transformations and optimization algorithms, performance and energy modeling, and automatic and hybrid exploration of the search spaces of strategies.

-We are interested in research that spans one or more performance factors such as the synergistic behavior of compile-time and runtime optimiza- tions, application to architecture mapping, and the characterization of input-sensitive programs.
-The goal of the proposed workshop is to bring together academics, researchers, application scien- tists and programmers to share their preliminary research in all aspects of tuning and auto-tuning systems.
+We are interested in research that spans one or more performance factors such as the synergistic behavior of compile-time and runtime optimizations, application to architecture mapping, and the characterization of input-sensitive programs.
+The goal of the proposed workshop is to bring together academics, researchers, application scientists and programmers to share their preliminary research in all aspects of tuning and auto-tuning systems.

 ## Organizers